kevin-mau/pychain/README.md

 ---
 ## Instructions:

-Navigate to the location of the cloned repository in your terminal.
+Navigate to the location of the cloned repository on your local machine via your command line interface.
 Run the Streamlit application by using this command:

 `streamlit run pychain.py`